Posted:

 Railroad Museum of Pennsylvania

-At this hands-on museum train-enthusiasts can sit in an engineer’s seat, explore a caboose, experience a turn-of-the-century passenger station, and inspect a 62-ton locomotive from underneath.
+At this hands-on museum, train enthusiasts can sit in an engineer’s seat, explore a caboose, experience a turn-of-the-century passenger station, and inspect a 62-ton locomotive from underneath.
 With more than 100 historic locomotives and vintage railroad cars, the Museum is Pennsylvania’s premier museum of railroading and offers a world-class collection in addition to an education center and working restoration shop.
 True history lovers can even review their library and archives by appointment.
 The Railroad Museum of Pennsylvania has several themed days throughout the year like Reading Railroad Days, 1940s Swing Dance, Trains & Troops, and more!
 Dates and more information on these special events can be found on their website.

 Middletown and Hummelstown Railroad

 Enjoy an 11-mile train ride along the Swatara Creek and learn the history of the surrounding area.
-This 75-minute ride through the Swatara Creek Valley offers live narration and signalongs as well as special events like the Easter Bunny Express, Chicken BBQ Specials, Mother’s Day Special Dinner, Civil War Train Rides, and more!
+This 75-minute ride through the Swatara Creek Valley offers live narration and singalongs as well as special events like the Easter Bunny Express, Chicken BBQ Specials, Mother’s Day Special Dinner, Civil War Train Rides, and more!
 The original railroad company was founded in 1888 and was used by the Philadelphia and Reading Railroad until 1976.

 Choo Choo Barn- Traintown, U.S.A.®